 How do I know if I am responsible for a copyright infringement?

 Generally, the person who actually infringes the rights of the copyright owner will be held liable for the infringement.
 In the absence of the fair dealing exception or a licence, anyone who photocopies a copyrighted book without permission will be held liable for that infringement, whether that person be a student, staff member or faculty member.
-Frequently, staff copy materials at the request of others (e.g., a library assistant copying material for a faculty member or a student).
+Frequently, staff copy materials at the request of others (for example, a library assistant copying material for a faculty member or a student).
 In that case, both the person who makes the infringing copy and the person who requested the copy, can be held liable for the infringement.
 In addition, you may be placing liability on the university if the works were copied by an employee (or employees) of the university in the course of their employment.
 Before you engage in any copying or use of copyright protected materials, please consider the parties who you might be impacting.
 Please follow all university policies and guidelines to ensure proper copying practices.

 What are the consequences of infringement?